California Driver Handbook - Administrative

 You must possess evidence of financial responsibility whenever you drive, and show it to a peace officer after a traffic stop or collision when asked to do so.
 You may have to pay a fine or have your vehicle impounded if you do not comply with this law.

 The law states that you must be financially responsible for your actions whenever you drive and for all the motor vehicles you own.
 Most drivers choose to have a liability insurance policy as proof of financial responsibility.
 If you have a collision not covered by your insurance, or you do not have insurance, your DL will be suspended.
-If the driver is not identified, the owner of the motor vehicle involved in a collision will have his or her DL suspended.
+If the driver is not identified, the owner of the motor vehicle involved in a collision will have their DL suspended.

 The minimum amount your insurance* must cover per collision is: